Dates

 The goal is practical: share what actually works in production, what breaks, and how to adopt AI without sacrificing code quality.

-We started on 20th of Jan.
-2026 and already have 50+ active members in the pilot.
-We’re using this phase to test formats, collect feedback, and refine what delivers the most value - before opening officially.
+We are starting on 20th of Jan.
+2026 and already have 80+ signed up members for the pilot phase.
+We will be using this phase to test formats, collect feedback, and refine what delivers the most value - before opening officially.

 A place where developers help developers with real workflows, examples, and honest feedback